 The term “Cashmere” was introduced during the 16th Century that would literally describe the shawls spun by Kashmiri Craftsmen on the silk route bound for India.
-Authentic cashmere fibre is made from the soft undercoat hair of the Kashmiri Goats (Capra hircus).
+Authentic cashmere fiber is made from the soft undercoat hair of the Kashmiri Goats (Capra hircus).
 The typical geographical conditions of mountain plateaus and East Asian Steppe and some deserts are the most productive cashmere fiber grower’s places in the world.

-As compared to other wool, cashmere is softer, finer, lighter and stronger that makes it the most luxurious and expensive natural textiles.
+As compared to other wool, cashmere is softer, finer, lighter, and stronger that makes it the most luxurious and expensive natural textiles.

 So today we are here to get you all your answers by listing 6 genuine reasons that why is cashmere wool so expensive.